Is Hernia Surgery Dangerous? Risks, Side Effects, and Recovery

 Open Surgery Risks

-Open surgery involves a larger incision and, as a result, carries a higher risk of infection and longer recovery times.
-However, it may be necessary in cases where the hernia is large or complex.
+However, open surgery may be necessary in cases where the hernia is large or complex.

 Recovery After Hernia Surgery

-Recovery times can vary depending on the type of hernia, the surgical technique used, and the patient's overall health.
+Recovery after hernia surgery varies depending on the type of hernia, the surgical technique used, and the patient's overall health.
 Generally, patients can expect the following:

 Initial Recovery